 If you’re interested in coming out on the river for a kayak trip or a canoe trip, we can help!
 You’ve got 10 miles of sandbars to choose from and the river is often several hundred yards wide or more.
 And if true solitude is your thing, take a day off of work in the middle of the week.
 Whether it’s just two of you, twenty friends, or two hundred boy scouts, there’s room for you and we’d be happy to get you on the water.

 Arena to Spring Green is our regular day trip section for both canoes and kayaks and there’s good reason for it.
-This 10 mile stretch of river has one of the highest concentration of sandbars on the riverway and only a few houses to detract from the natural beauty of the area.
+This 10 mile stretch of river has the highest concentration of sandbars on the riverway and only a few houses to detract from the natural beauty of the area.
 Even on the busiest weekends, there is plenty of distance between you and anyone else on the water.
 Combined with the easy finish at Spring Green where your car is waiting for you, it’s easily the most recommended day trip option.